 The Case for Fiscal Management

 In larger districts, the food service director is generally more involved in the processes related to their fund.
-They often have budgetary responsibility and a detailed understanding of both food and payroll costs.
+They may have budgetary responsibility and a detailed understanding of both food and payroll costs.
 In these districts, the accounting department may support food services by providing basic accounting services such as bank deposits, check writing, and other accounting functions.
 But typically, the expectation is that the food service director makes the decisions regarding their fund’s operation, including payroll and food expenditures.

-Although federal regulation mandates that food service department funds be budget neutral, in some cases food services will need additional support from the district’s general fund.
+Although federal regulation mandates that food service department funds should be budget neutral, in some cases food services will need additional support from the district’s general fund.
 District administration may attempt to reduce the transfer of funds from the general fund to the food services fund, and a common response is to cut expenditures without considering strategies to increase revenue and participation.
 This produces a culture that sabotages the creative problem-solving necessary to improve food quality and student participation, and, as a result, increase revenue.
 This is why the food service director must take charge of the fiscal management of the program; it is the key to a successful and sustainable food program.

-The Labor Cost Tools
+Labor Cost Tools